China's Wen defends Iran oil, warns on nuclear aims

 The Chinese leader's comments laid bare the tricky path Beijing is trying to steer between pressure from Washington and its allies and rival expectations from Iran, which looks to China as a sympathetic Third World power and a big oil customer.

-"We believe that these circumstances are not conducive to resolving the Iranian nuclear issue and express our anxiety about this," he said, urging a return to talks.

-Iran said it was in touch with world powers to reopen talks, but Washington and the European Union denied this and said they were still waiting for Tehran to show it was ready for serious negotiations about its nuclear activities.

-Wen's warning was not the first time China has openly stated its opposition to Iran possibly developing nuclear weapons.
+Wen's warning was not the first time China has openly stated its opposition to Iran possibly developing nuclear weapons; in 2010, the foreign ministry made the point at least twice.

 "There have been similar statements (from China) before, and of course China has repeatedly voted in favour of resolutions over this issue in the U.N.
-Security Council," Yin Gang, an expert on the Middle East at the Chinese Academy of Social Sciences in Beijing told Reuters.
+Security Council," said Yin Gang, an expert on the Middle East at the Chinese Academy of Social Sciences in Beijing.

+"This time, Premier Wen made that point a bit more clearly than usual," Yin told Reuters.

 "The core of the Iran nuclear issue is whether or not it develops nuclear weapons.
 It's not only the United States that worries about this.
 The Arab countries are even more worried."